RF-DASH

 Directions: Before we explore the modules, let’s hear from the RF-DASH program director, Cap Bendixsen.

-How does the RF-DASH course benefit your community?
+How can the RF-DASH online course benefit your community?

 By training practitioners in safety and health farm practices, this course empowers you to over come these challenges.
 The result is improved health and safety outcomes for agricultural workers and their communities.